Danny7R/Fall_Detection_1D-CNN/README.md

-# Fall Detection using acceleration data and 1-Dimensional Convolutional Neural Networks
+# Fall Detection using acceleration data with 1-Dimensional Convolutional Neural Networks